Applications open now!

-If you’re a professional mid-career to senior Aotearoa-based storyteller who works in fiction or non-fiction (poet, novelist, playwright, librettist, biographer, essayist, screenwriter, digital media content creator or other), whose work reflects new positive ways of thinking about people, community, and the environment, we’d love to hear from you.
-Local storytellers are welcome to apply.
+If you're a professional, mid-career to senior Aotearoa-based storyteller who works in fiction or non-fiction (poet, novellist, playwright, librettist, biographer, essayist, screenwriter, digital media content creator or other), and whose work reflects positive and/or progressive ways of thinking about people, community and the environment, we'd love to hear from you.

 WHAT WE OFFER